nhsconnect/LHCR-Aggregator-Draft-Specification/pages/support/support_glossary.md

 The clinical type of a record as defined by SNOMED-CT code.
 The clinical types permitted on the NRL are defined by a controlled list.

 ## REST
 Representational State Transfer is a protocol based upon a network of Web resources (a virtual state-machine) where the user progresses through the application by selecting links, such as /user/tom, and operations such as GET or DELETE (state transitions), resulting in the next resource (representing the next state of the application) being transferred to the user for their use.
-Typically preferred due to it being “stateless” so no information about the client session needs to be maintained on the server.
+Typically preferred due to it being "stateless" so no information about the client session needs to be maintained on the server.

 ## RESTful
-Interfaces are often referred to as being “RESTful” when they follow principles of REST to avoid debate about whether they fully conform to REST.
+Interfaces are often referred to as being "RESTful" when they follow principles of REST to avoid debate about whether they fully conform to REST.

 ## SCAL
 Supplier Conformance Assessment List